luanmuniz/coding-challenge-data-import-scaffolding/README.md

 1. The merging algorithm to import the vessel schedules
    - You can rely on the existing tests that cover some basic scenarios.
 See [below](#tests) on how to run the tests.
-2. The User Interface oncluding a couple of new API endpoints.
+2. The User Interface including a couple of new API endpoints.
 You need to display two additional pages:
    - The list of port calls for a given vessel
    - The history of each port call